By REBECCA SANTANA and MEG KINNARD

 “She stayed on the island.
 My brother-in-law and sister-in-law own two businesses over there.
 They evacuated.
 She did not want to go,” Schnapp said.
 Now, she said, she wasn’t sure if her mother-in-law was still on the island or had been taken to a shelter somewhere.

-“The water just kept pounding the house and we watched, boats, houses — we watched everything just go flying by,” Joe Conforti said as he fought back tears.
+“The water just kept pounding the house and we watched, boats, houses — we watched everything just go flying by,” said Joe Conforti, as he fought back tears.
 He said if it wasn’t for his wife, who suggested they get up on a table to avoid the rising water, he wouldn’t have made it: “I started to lose sensibility, because when the water’s at your door and it’s splashing on the door and you’re seeing how fast it’s moving, there’s no way you’re going to survive that.”

 While rising waters in Florida’s southwest rivers have crested or are near cresting, the levels aren’t expected to drop significantly for days, said National Weather Service meteorologist Tyler Fleming in Tampa.

 Elsewhere, South Carolina’s Pawleys Island — a beach community roughly 75 miles (115 kilometers) up the coast from Charleston — was among the places hardest hit.
 Power remained knocked out to at least half of the island Saturday.